Uniform Asymptotic Inference and the Bootstrap After Model Selection: Asymptotic theory

-This leads us to a uniform asymptotic result about the unconditional TG statistic.
+This lemma, combined with Lemmas \ref{lem:master2} and \ref{lem:master3} of the last section, leads us to uniform asymptotic theory for the TG test.
 We remind the reader that $k$, the number of steps, is to be considered fixed in the next result (as it is throughout the paper).

-\begin{theorem} Assume the conditions of Lemma \ref{lem:master}, and moreover, let us restrict attention to $\theta \in \Theta$, i.e., consider a sequence of mean parameters sastisfying \eqref{eq:theta}.
+\begin{theorem} Assume the conditions of Lemma \ref{lem:master}.
 Suppose FS, LAR, or the lasso is run for $k$ steps on $(X,Y)$.
-Let $V=\{v_M : M \in \cM\}$ be a catalog of vectors such that each $v_M^T \theta$ yields a normalized coefficient in the projection of $\theta$ onto a subset of the variables in $X$, for $M \in \cM$.
+Below we describe the conditional and unconditional asymptotic results separately.